 CU: Talent places the loop into a tube containing medium.

-Place the tubes in a shaker at 150-220 rpm to grow at XX degrees Celsius for XX days to the mid- or late-log phase with desired density of XXX [1].
-Transfer XX milliliters of the culture to a XXX and place it under a microscope [2] to check the proper cell morphology and nutritional state [3].
+Place the tubes in a shaker at 150-220 rpm to grow at 32 degrees Celsius overnight to late-log phase with a desired optical density reading of 0.7-1.0 [1].
+Transfer 10 microliters of the culture to a microscope slide, put a coverslip on, and place it under a microscope [2] to check for proper cell morphology and nutritional state [3].

-Authors: How do you determine nutritional state?
+Nutritional state can be gauged by observing cell size and vacuole composition.
+When starved, cells decrease in size and show increased vacuoles (Figure 2A).

 MED: Talent places the tubes into a shaker.